 Machine translation such as Google Translate is not quite the same as traditional electronic translation tools, which in our industry are called CAT (Computer Aided Translation).
 Machine translation utilises the vast number of texts that have already been published on the Internet in order to generate a translation, whereas CAT tools utilise sentences from texts that have previously been translated and stored in a protected database, in combination with built-in glossaries and advanced data processing.
 However, the latest generations of CAT tools are able to combine these database functions with cloud-based machine translation, and the tool we use in Samtext, Déjà Vu, can connect up to seven different machine-translation tools simultaneously.

 The development of machine translation is unceasing, and the translations it produces will continue to improve.
-Nevertheless, one thing is certain: if machine translation is to be used for anything more than just getting the gist of the subject matter of the text, it must be post-edited and quality-assured by a translator.
+Nevertheless, one thing is certain: if machine translation is to be used for externally by the company, it must be post-edited and quality-assured by a translator.

 One major reason for this is that small and apparently insignificant details may alter the meaning of the source text entirely, such as if the word “not” is omitted, or if one word is replaced with another.
 Additionally, some words have a wide variety of meanings, such as the English word “set”, which has to be translated very differently depending on whether the context suggests maths, tennis, puddings, the theatre, the sun or numerous other possibilities.
 Since the mistakes made by machine translation can be very subtle and therefore well-hidden, the translation must be proofread very carefully – word-for-word.
 And no machine can do that.